Intervention/docs/image/v3/basics/configuration-drivers.md

 #### Driver for libvips

-libvips is a fast, low-memory image processing library that outperforms the standard PHP image extensions GD and Imagick.
+libvips is a fast, low-memory image processing library that outperforms all other PHP image extensions libraries.
 Support for this processing library is available via Intervention Image's [official driver to use Intervention Image with libvips](https://github.com/Intervention/image-driver-vips) which can be installed additionally.